kenji424/trading/README.md

 4. I calculated correlations between the 20 currencies excluding the last 1 year data with "correlations.py".
 Output file is "correlations.csv".
 All pairs show fairly high correlation coefficients, about 0.6.

 5. As crypto-currencies are highly correlated each other, I assume smaller currencies follow the direction btcusd is heading to because it is the most liquid currency.
+When btcusd goes up/down more than threshold 1 and another currency goes up/down less than threshould 2, we initiate a long/short position.
+We liquidate this position in the next 1 minute interval.
+In order to avoid overfitting, I did backtesting with data between 2 years ago and 1 year ago and determine the parameters.
+I apply the parameters for last 1 year data.